Common crimes

 Starting points, uplifts and discounts: How a sentence is decided

-After setting this starting point, the judge will consider you and your particular situation.
+After setting this starting point, the judge will consider you and your particular situation and background.
 The judge may apply:

-- increases (“uplifts”) for any things that make the fact you offended worse (“aggravating factors”).
-For example, if you have a prior convictions for the same type of offending the judge may increase your sentence.
+- increases (“uplifts”) for anything personal about your situation that make the fact you offended worse (“aggravating factors”).
+For example, if you have prior convictions for the same type of offending, the judge may increase your sentence.

-Because of this process the starting point of your sentence may end up being quite different from the sentence you receive.
-For example, the Judge may begin by saying you have a starting point of 2 and a half years imprisonment, but then after considering your personal situation and applying uplifts and discounts, may sentence you to 18-months home detention.
+Because of this process and the adjustments, the sentence you receive may end up being quite different from the starting point.
+For example, the judge may begin by saying you have a starting point of two and a half years imprisonment, but then after considering your personal situation and applying uplifts and discounts, may sentence you to 18-months home detention.

 How much will my sentence be reduced if I plead guilty?